Introduction

 Can I start with spreadsheets and switch later?

-What's the minimum size for TMS?
+What is the minimum size for a TMS?

 How long does small business TMS implementation take?